RasaHQ/rasa/docs/nlu/components.rst

         }

 :Description:

+    Response Selector component can be used to build a response retrieval model to directly predict a bot response from a set of candidate responses.
+The prediction of this model is used by :ref:`retrieval-actions`.
-    The response selector embeds user inputs and response labels into the same space.
-It follows exactly the same neural network architecture and optimization as the ``EmbeddingIntentClassifier``.
+    It embeds user inputs and response labels into the same space and follows the exact same neural network architecture and optimization as the ``EmbeddingIntentClassifier``.

     The response selector needs to be preceded by a featurizer in the pipeline.